-*After reading the hike narrative, check out the hike video below!
+*After reading about how to hike Calanques National Park in Marseille, check out the trip video below!

 “Do you want to go up?
 You’re okay with going up?
 Are you sure?”